UMRR Program - IL, IA, MO, MN, WI - Upper Mississippi River Restoration

 Major Work Item (This Fiscal Year)

-FY 2016: The FY16 appropriation for UMRR Program will allow the Program to construction on 4 habitat rehabilitation projects, initiate construction on one project, and initiate or continue planning, engineering and/or design on 7 projects.
-In addition, the Program will continue developing the systemic seamless LiDAR and bathymetric coverage.
-In addition, it will support collection and analysis of key environmental attributes the UMRS at six field stations in five states.
+FY 2016: The FY16 appropriation for UMRR Program allowed the Program to complete construction on 3 habitat rehabilitation projects, award construction contracts on 3 projects, and initiate or continue planning, engineering and/or design on 7 projects.
+In addition, the Program 1) Completed the 2016 Report to Congress, 2) Initiated development of a ground breaking effort to define and integrate ecosystem health and resilience principles into this five state regional ecosystem rehabilitation Program, 3) initiated development of the second Habitat Needs assessment to focus future habitat rehabilitation efforts, 5) completed and started to implement a Communications Plan and Strategy, 6) completed development systemic seamless LiDAR and bathymetric coverage for 2.7 million acres of the UMRS.
+In addition, it supported collection and analysis of key environmental attributes the UMRS at USGS and the six field stations in five states.
 It will also support applied research that is designed to enhance the Program's overall capability to increase resiliency and health of the UMRS and monitor progress towards increaseing health and resiliency.
 The UMRR Program has a long history of engaging the public and this will continue.
 In addition, continuation of work to fully operationalize the explicit approach for the use of adaptive management procedures.
 The UMRR Program completed a Strategic Plan which includes adoption of a vision to make the UMRS more resilient and healthier and to develop tools to help measure progress towards meeting the Vision.
 All aspects of the Program will be coordinated to ensure that they directly contribute to advancing the Program Vision.
 In addition, the UMRR Program will continue developed the website and regional projects data base.

 Major Work Item (Next Fiscal Year)

 FY 2017: The proposed budget for UMRR Program will allow for significant progress to be made in both the Program elements.
-The FY17 funds will be used to complete construction on one habitat project, initiate construction on one habitat project, and continue construction on five habitat projects.
+The FY17 funds will be used to complete construction on one habitat project, initiate construction on two habitat projects, and continue construction on five habitat projects.
 This will allow the program to continue planning, engineering and/or design of one project.
 It will also provide funding sufficient to accomplish base monitoring to track systemic trends in water quality, fish, and submerged aquatic plants for the UMRS and conduct six research efforts that will help to enhance habitat rehabilitation efforts.
 The UMRR Program has a long history of engaging the public and this effort will continue.
-In addition, funding will allow for completion of the 2016 UMRR Program's 2016 Report to Congress, impliment portions of the Strategic Plan, and continue to operationalize the integration of adaptive management procedures into the formulation of habitat projects.
+In addition, funding will allow for implementation of portions of the Strategic Plan, and continue to operationalize the integration of adaptive management procedures into the formulation of habitat projects.